GreptimeTeam/docs/docs/user-guide/concepts/data-model.md

 These indicators are generally numerical values but may also be other types of data, such as strings or geographic locations.
 Fields are not indexed,
-and queries on field values scan all data that match the specified query condition.
+and queries on field values scan all data in the table.
 This can be resource-intensive and unperformant.

 Suppose we have a time-series table called `system_metrics` that monitors the resource usage of a standalone device.
 The data model for this table is as follows: